swetha-001/RFM_Analysis_sql/README.md

 * `22.83%` of customers are at the risk of churn.

 ## Recommendations
-- Potential churners :
-   * Learn the reason for decrease in purchases through customer feedback and reviews.
-   * Implement re-engagement campaigns to prevent churn.
-- Best customers :
-   * Provide Premium services like priority customer support,early access to sales and exclusive discounts to maximize the retention and future revenue.
-   * Introduce referral bonuses to encourage them to bring in new customers.
-- Active loyal customers : Offer perks like loyality points to increase their frequency and monetory / Life Time Value (LTV).

 ## What Product Codes Sell Together
 * Subqueries and String aggregation(using XML path) were employed to determine which products were frequently sold together.